Diocese of Bagnoregio: History

 According to tradition, St. Ansanus preached the Gospel here in the third century and the church of Santa Maria delle Carceri outside the Alban Gate was said to have been built above the prison in which he was confined.
 He was not, however, a bishop.

 There are no records as to the date of the erection of the diocese.
 Pope Gregory I, about the year 600, was informed of the election of the deacon John in Bagnoregio, and a letter of the Pope to the Bishop of Chiusi instructs the bishop to investigate the election, since the deacon John was not known by the Pope.
 The result of the investigation is unknown, and it cannot be said that deacon John became bishop.

 The diocese grew over the centuries, gaining territories from the dioceses of Perugia and Orvieto, and incorporating what had been the diocese of Bomarzo.
 The latest known bishop of Bomarzo is recorded in the Roman synod of Pope Benedict VIII in 1015.

 Up to the time of pope Urban V, Montefiascone was part of the Diocese of Castrum Balneorensis (Bagnoregio's Latin name), but on 31 August 1369 it was separated out by Pope Urban and made the seat of a new diocese.
 Ferdinando Ughelli, without any documentary proof, claims the Diocese of Bagnorea was joined to the Diocese of Viterbo on 4 February 1449, but neglects to mention when they were reestablished as separate dioceses.

 At the end of the 17th century, the diocese was composed of 12 towns (oppida) and 6 villages (villae).
 In 1680, the city of Bagnoregio had approximately 1800 inhabitants.
 In 1764, there were some 2500 inhabitants.
 In 1913, the Diocese of Bagnorea contained 24 parishes; 106 churches, chapels, and oratories; 54 secular priests, 45 seminarians, 63 members of female religious orders, 2 schools for girls, and a population of 26,380.

 On the morning of 11 June 1695, a very severe earthquake struck Bagnoregia.
 There had been three foreshocks earlier in the month, which drove people from their homes, but the earthquake of 11 June destroyed everything, leaving not a single building intact.
 It was described as having been as long as it takes to recite a "Pater noster".
 The cathedral, episcopal palace, and seminary were in ruins, as were several churches and monasteries.
 There were 31 dead, and 61 injured.
 After the earthquake and aftershocks subsided, the cathedral that had been in Civita di Bagnoregio was replaced by one at Bagnoregio itself.
 The transfer of the episcopal seat was ordered by Pope Innocent XII in the bull Super Universas Ecclesias of 19 February 1699.

-The French army of King Napoleon I of Italy (Emperor Napoleon I of France) occupied Bagnoregio in 1810, and abolished the diocese of Bagnoregio on 12 August 1810, handing it over to the diocese of Montefiascone.
+The French army of Napoleon occupied Bagnoregio in 1810, and abolished the diocese of Bagnoregio on 12 August 1810, handing it over to the diocese of Montefiascone.
 This uncanonical act was never approved by Pope Pius VII, who was a prisoner of Napoleon at Fontainebleau until 1814.